OSINTI4L/DuckyScript-Payloads/Payloads/Tunnel_Rat/README.md

 **12)** The pager then attempts to establish a reverse `SSH` tunnel to the VPS C2 server.

-**13)** If the tunnel successfully establishes the pager notifies the attacker via the Discord webhook that the tunnel is online.
+**13)** If the tunnel successfully establishes, the pager notifies the attacker via the Discord webhook that the tunnel is online.

 <img width="918" height="48" alt="hook3" src="https://github.com/user-attachments/assets/2cae2b8b-37fc-488a-81b0-ed7d6c0dfe08" />